Albanian language: Orthography

-The hundred years between 1750 and 1850 were an age of astounding orthographic diversity in Albania.
-In this period, the Albanian language was put to writing in at least ten different alphabets – most certainly a record for European languages. ... the diverse forms in which this old Balkan language was recorded, from the earliest documents to the beginning of the twentieth century ... consist of adaptations of the Latin, Greek, Arabic, and Cyrillic alphabets and (what is even more interesting) a number of locally invented writing systems.
-Most of the latter alphabets have now been forgotten and are unknown, even to the Albanians themselves.

 Classification

 Albanian constitutes one of the eleven major branches of the Indo-European language family, within which it occupies an independent position.
 In 1854, Albanian was demonstrated to be an Indo-European language by the philologist Franz Bopp.
 Albanian was formerly compared by a few Indo-European linguists with Germanic and Balto-Slavic, all of which share a number of isoglosses with Albanian.
 Other linguists linked the Albanian language with Latin, Greek and Armenian, while placing Germanic and Balto-Slavic in another branch of Indo-European.
 In current scholarship there is evidence that Albanian is closely related to Greek and Armenian, while the fact that it is a satem language is less significant.

+Messapic is considered the closest language to Albanian, grouped in a common branch titled Illyric in Hyllested & Joseph (2022).
+Hyllested & Joseph (2022) in agreement with recent bibliography identify Greco-Phrygian as the IE branch closest to the Albanian-Messapic one.
+These two branches form an areal grouping – which is often called "Balkan IE" – with Armenian.
 The hypothesis of the "Balkan Indo-European" continuum posits a common period of prehistoric coexistence of several Indo-European dialects in the Balkans prior to 2000 BC.
 To this group would belong Albanian, Ancient Greek, Armenian, Phrygian, fragmentary attested languages such as Macedonian, Thracian, or Illyrian, and the relatively well-attested Messapic in Southern Italy.
 The common features of this group appear at the phonological, morphological, and lexical levels, presumably resulting from the contact between the various languages.
 The concept of this linguistic group is explained as a kind of language league of the Bronze Age (a specific areal-linguistics phenomenon), although it also consisted of languages that were related to each other.
 A common prestage posterior to PIE comprising Albanian, Greek, and Armenian, is considered as a possible scenario.
 In this light, due to the larger number of possible shared innovations between Greek and Armenian, it appears reasonable to assume, at least tentatively, that Albanian was the first Balkan IE language to branch off.
 This split and the following ones were perhaps very close in time, allowing only a narrow time frame for shared innovations.

 Albanian represents one of the core languages of the Balkan Sprachbund.

 Glottolog and Ethnologue recognize four Albanian languages.
 They are classified as follows: